Imunal/Imunal/README.md

 Hi there 👋 I'm Juliusz Kowalewski, currently working as Full-Stack Developer at Fototransfer.

 ## About Me
+Experienced Full-Stack Developer with several years of experience in designing and implementing web solutions.
+My career is characterized by a continuous drive for growth and adaptation to new technologies, enabling me to create innovative and efficient solutions.
+Passion for learning, flexibility in approaching technologies, and the ability to constantly improve my skills allow me to adapt to the ever-evolving IT industry.

 ## Technical Skills 🛠️
 - **Languages:** JavaScript, TypeScript